matrix-org/matrix-spec-proposals/proposals/1802-standardised-federation-response-format.md

 [MSC1794](https://github.com/matrix-org/matrix-doc/pull/1794) already takes care of it.

+If a call to any of the `v2` endpoints described in this proposal results in an unrecognised request exception, then the sending server should retry the request with the `v1` API.

 ## Alternative solutions

 An alternative solution would be to make the change in the `v1` fedration API,